|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The College-Level Examination Program (CLEP)

 Incoming students can also gain credits through the College Level Examination Program tests.
-See Academic Policies and Regulations section of the Bulletin for the list of accepted CLEP tests and the Temple course equivalencies.
+See the Academic Policies and Regulations section of the Bulletin for the list of accepted CLEP tests and the Temple course equivalencies.

 To better encourage and facilitate transfer admission from other colleges to Temple University, Temple and these colleges have established articulation agreements with one another.

 Dual Admissions agreements conditionally admit students to Temple at the same time they are admitted to a community college, and provide merit scholarships to Temple for those students.
-Students at five area community colleges (Bucks County,
+Students at five area community colleges (Bucks County, Delaware County, Montgomery County, Community College of Philadelphia, and Harrisburg Area Community College) may enroll in the Dual Admissions program before attaining 30 credits at the community colleges.
+Students are then conditionally admitted to Temple upon attaining their associate's degrees at the community college.

 Program Articulation Agreements

-These agreements between Temple schools and/or academic departments and other two-year institutions provide accurate curricular information for prospective transfer students and their academic advisers by lining up associate degree requirements and baccalaureate requirement.
+These agreements between Temple schools and/or academic departments and other two-year institutions provide accurate curricular information for prospective transfer students and their academic advisors by lining up associate degree requirements and baccalaureate requirement.
 They indicate which courses students should take during their associate program in order to be prepared for the Temple baccalaureate program into which they wish to transfer.
-See Articulation Agreements at http://www.temple.edu/undergrad/applying/transfer/tran_artic.html for lists of agreements currently in effect.
+See Articulation Agreements at www.temple.edu/vpus/ucc/core_transfers.htm for lists of agreements currently in effect.

 Transfer Students and the University Core Curriculum